gabormakrai/dijkstra-performance/Implementation.md

 ### Binary Tree Priority Queue implementation

 As mentioned before, it is possible to use Priority Queues to speed up the algorithm.
+For this and the other Priority Queue style algorithms, I created a general code to test them.
+This version of the Dijkstra can be found here: [PriorityQueueDijkstra](https://github.com/gabormakrai/dijkstra-performance/blob/master/DijkstraPerformance/src/dijkstra/priority/PriorityQueueDijkstra.java) For every single PriorityQueue algorithm, there is a wrapper class which is using the heap algorithm inside to represent the Priority Queue.
+The interface for it can be found here: [PriorityQueue](https://github.com/gabormakrai/dijkstra-performance/blob/master/DijkstraPerformance/src/dijkstra/priority/PriorityQueue.java).
 There is a built-in binary search tree ([TreeSet](http://docs.oracle.com/javase/7/docs/api/java/util/TreeSet.html), which is based on [TreeMap](http://docs.oracle.com/javase/7/docs/api/java/util/TreeMap.html) which is a red-back binary search tree) in Java and the framework uses this search tree for the Priority Queue.

-Implementation of the Dijkstra's algorithm uses Priority Queue can be found here: [PriorityQueueDijkstra](https://github.com/gabormakrai/dijkstra-performance/blob/master/DijkstraPerformance/src/dijkstra/priority/PriorityQueueDijkstra.java)

 Implementation of the TreeSet Priority Queue can be found here: [TreeSetPriorityQueue](https://github.com/gabormakrai/dijkstra-performance/blob/master/DijkstraPerformance/src/dijkstra/priority/impl/TreeSetPriorityQueue.java)